Aurelius-LLC/Remotr/README.md

 4. **Remotr API documentation**
    1. CQRS
-      1) Creating a Manager Grain
+      1) Creating a Manager Grain: Refer to the [Quickstart](#Quickstart) for how to create Manager Grains.
+         - **Note:** never add methods to Manager Grains.
+Instead, queries and commands should be written separately.

-      2) Creating a Child Grain
+      3) Creating a Child Grain

-      3) Creating Commands and Queries
+      4) Creating Commands and Queries
          1) Any registered services can be DIed into commands and queries

-      4) Reading and Writing State
+      5) Reading and Writing State
          1) Only for Child Grains

-      5) IExternalCommandFactory and IExternalQueryFactory
+      6) IExternalCommandFactory and IExternalQueryFactory

-      6) The appropriate Query and Command factories are always on the Command and Query handlers.
+      7) The appropriate Query and Command factories are always on the Command and Query handlers.
          1) Don’t inject external factors into any commands or queries, this is *always* a bad practice and will likely trigger a runtime or build exception in future versions.
          2) [Other bad practices](#BAD-PRACTICES)

-      7) Call Chaining
+      8) Call Chaining
          1) Useful, but perhaps underutilized feature
          2) Remote execution of method chains
          3) Reusing methods for common data types
          4) Note: name originally from this concept of not just RPC, but RCPC (Remotely Chaining Procedural Calls).

-      8) Future API changes
+      9) Future API changes
          1) What metaprogramming could enable.

-      9) Folder Structure
-   2. Grain Keys
+   3. Grain Keys

       1) Manager Grains can be addressed with any of the normal Orleans grain key types (Guids, strings, longs, etc.)

       2) Child Grains are always addressed with a string.
 This is because Remotr actually uses a JSON string address which combines whatever address you give the Child Grain with the address of the Manager Grain which controls it.
 This is how different Manager Grains can have Child Grains with identical string keys without any conflicts happening.

-   3. Persistence
+   5. Persistence
       1) Cosmos is the only supported database right now

-      2) Setting up Cosmos
+      2) Setting up Cosmos: Refer to the [Quickstart](#Quickstart) for how to set up Cosmos.

-   4. Extension Methods
+   7. Extension Methods
       1) Extension methods are an extremely useful way to share functionality between different commands or queries that operate on the same Manager or Child Grain.

-   5. Other Useful Methods
+   8. Other Useful Methods
       1) GetManagerId()
          1) This shouldn’t be used to call the Manager Grain ever, and it should only be used in rare situations anyways, but it is sometimes useful.
 The downside of using this is that it’s possible to make Child Grains less reusable for other Manager Grain types if they are tightly coupled with a particular Manager Grain type.

       2) GetPrimaryKey()
          1) Differences between Manager and Child Grain C\&Qs.

-5. Orleans Feature Differences
+6. Orleans Feature Differences
    1. Summary: While many Orleans features can be used with Remotr, there are some that specifically don’t work within Grain Partitions.

    2. Pitfalls of Remotr
       1. No possibility for sharing in-memory state between commands and queries other than the state of a Child Grain itself.
          1) Note: this is something that will most likely be added in the future.

    3. Reminders/Timers (don’t do it)